Police close in on protesters blockading Canada's capital | Law-Order

 Police close in on protesters blockading Canada's capital

-Police, including some on horseback, pushed into crowds of demonstrators to clear them from the streets of downtown Ottawa on Friday, arresting more than 100 and hauling away vehicles that have been blocking the core of the capital for more than three weeks in a protest against pandemic restrictions.
+Police, some on horseback, pushed into crowds of demonstrators to clear them from the streets of downtown Ottawa on Friday, arresting more than 100 and hauling away vehicles that had been blocking the capital's core for over three weeks in a protest against pandemic restrictions.

-Police, including some on horseback, pushed into crowds of demonstrators to clear them from the streets of downtown Ottawa on Friday, arresting more than 100 and hauling away vehicles that have been blocking the core of the capital for more than three weeks in a protest against pandemic restrictions.
-Fearing escalation or violence, Ottawa police had sought to disperse them with fines and threats of possible arrest, but on Friday hundreds of them moved in despite the frigid temperature and freshly fallen snow, slowly clearing one part of the city.
+Police, some on horseback, pushed into crowds of demonstrators to clear them from the streets of downtown Ottawa on Friday, arresting more than 100 and hauling away vehicles that had been blocking the capital's core for over three weeks in a protest against pandemic restrictions.
+Fearing escalation or violence, Ottawa police had sought to disperse protesters with fines and threats of arrest, but on Friday hundreds of officers moved in despite frigid temperatures and freshly fallen snow, slowly clearing one part of the city.

-Officers set up 100 road blocks near the protest site to deny people access and starve them of food and fuel.
-Police said they had towed 21 vehicles on Friday.
+The occupation began as a convoy of truckers demanding an end to a COVID-19 vaccine mandate for all cross-border truckers re-entering Canada from the United States.
+But the blockade gradually turned into a broader-based protest against the government of Prime Minister Justin Trudeau.
+Ottawa police initiated their crackdown by setting up 100 roadblock checkpoints around the protest zone to cut off any further flow of food, fuel or demonstrators into the area.

+By late Friday, police said they had arrested more than 100 people and towed away 21 vehicles.
+CTV reported numerous truckers were seen driving out of the area of their own accord on Friday, but dozens of trucks still remained by late in the day.
+In addition to protesters taken into custody, police said they had arrested the three most prominent organizers, two on Thursday and one on Friday.

 Commenting on the arrest of its leaders, Freedom Convoy 2022, an umbrella group representing the protesters, said: "We will continue to hold the line.
 We refuse to bow to abuses of power.
 The world is watching, Canada."
+'SHOW SOME SUPPORT'

-After a night of heavy snow, protesters with shovels erected a chest-high snow bank on Wellington Street outside parliament and positioned themselves behind it as they waved Canadian flags and "Freedom Convoy" posters.
-Police have been driving the protesters toward parliament, clearing territory along the way, but they still have not opened up the area in front of the House of Commons and below the prime minister's office.
+After a night of heavy snow, protesters with shovels on Friday erected a chest-high snow bank on Wellington Street outside parliament and positioned themselves behind it as they waved Canadian flags and "Freedom Convoy" posters.
+Police were driving the protesters toward the parliament building, clearing territory along the way, but had yet to reopen the area in front of the House of Commons and below the prime minister's office by late in the day.

-Police are expected to work through the night, a government source said.
+Police were expected to press on through the night, a government source said.
 "If they want to arrest me, I'll put my hands out, and they can twist-tie me up like everybody else here.
 We're going peaceful," said Mark, a protester from Nova Scotia who would not give his last name.

-'SHOW SOME SUPPORT' The protesters initially wanted an end to cross-border COVID-19 vaccine mandates for truck drivers, but the blockade has gradually turned into an anti-government and anti-Prime Minister Justin Trudeau demonstration.

-The protest has for weeks been non-violent, but on Friday protesters did shout and push against the police line, and there were brief scuffles.
+The demonstration has for weeks been non-violent, but on Friday shouting protesters engaged in shoving matches with police, and brief scuffles erupted.
 Video shared by Canadian media showed a young girl at the center of a tightly packed group of protesters facing off with dozens of officers.
 "Protesters have put children between police operations and the unlawful protest site," Ottawa Police said on Twitter.
 "The children will be brought to a place of safety."

 "These illegal blockades and occupations will end, and they will end for good," Freeland said.
-(Additional reporting by David Ljunggren, Julie Gordon, Blair Gable, Lars Hagberg and Kyaw Soe Oo; Writing by Rami Ayyub; Editing by Chizu Nomiyama, Mark Porter and Sandra Maler)
+(Additional reporting by David Ljunggren, Julie Gordon, Blair Gable, Lars Hagberg and Kyaw Soe Oo; Writing by Rami Ayyub; Editing by Chizu Nomiyama, Mark Porter, Sandra Maler and Richard Pullin)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)